dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### Outbound SMS service

 The Web API supports sending outgoing SMS using the POST method.
-SMS can be sent to a single or multiple destinations.
+SMS can be sent to single or multiple destinations.
 One or more gateways need to be configured before using the service.
 An SMS will not be sent if there is no gateway configured.
 It needs a set of recipients and message text in JSON format as shown below.